 Are there any grants for start up companies?

 There are very few grants available for start up companies.
-Most of the grants that we work with require:
+Most of the grants go to established companies/organisations that have a track record of growth and strong financial performance.

 How to win Government Grants?